 Here are some tips for making the most of Q&A in your workbook.

 - Make sure your data is in an Excel table.
 Here's how to create an Excel table.

-Make sure the names of your tables, columns, and calculated field make sense in English.
+Make sure the names of your tables, columns, and calculated field make sense in natural speech.

 For example, if you have a table with sales data, call the table “Sales”.
 Column names like “Year”, “Product”, “Sales Rep”, and “Amount” will work well with Q&A.

 If your workbook has a Power Pivot data model, you can do even more optimizations.
 Read more about Demystifying Power BI Q&A part 2 from our in-house team of natural language experts.

 Open the dataset in Power BI Desktop and create new columns, create calculated measures, concatenate fields to create unique values, classify data by type (e.g., dates, strings, geography, images, URLs), and more.